ofloveandhate/markdown2canvas/README.md

 ## Images and embedded content

-List your images relative the the folder containing the `source.md` for the content.
+List your images relative the folder containing the `source.md` for the content.

 ## Headers and footers